Back to the Free Library

 • Ambient temperature that fluctuates without your control

-• Overheated spaces that increase physiological arousal
+• Overheated spaces that increase physical tension

-• Cold that triggers physical tension and bracing
+• Cold that triggers bracing and tightness

 • No way to adjust temperature in your immediate space